robpellegrin/micro-cluster/README.md

 ```

 ## Grafana
-**Grafana** is a visualization platform that consumes Prometheus (and other data sources), making it simple to build interactive dashboards, set alerts, and monitor the collected metrics at a glance.
+**Grafana** is an open-source visualization platform that consumes data from Prometheus (as well as other sources), making it simple to build interactive dashboards, set alerts, and monitor the collected metrics at a glance.

 After installing Grafana, import `grafana-dashboard.json`.

+## Configuring Alerts
+Grafana’s built‑in alerting gives you instant notifications for undesirable conditions, such as dips in CPU frequency, swap usage, node failures, etc.

+I opted for a self‑hosted [ntfy](https://docs.ntfy.sh/install/) instance to serve as the central hub for Grafana notifications, which even offers a dedicated [Android app](https://play.google.com/store/apps/details?id=io.heckel.ntfy) for alerts on the go.

+Setting up a Webhook channel

+1. Grafana → Alerting → Notification channels → Add channel
+2. Choose Webhook as the channel type.
+3. Paste the webhook URL provided by your ntfy instance (e.g., https://ntfy.example.com/your‑topic).
+4. Give the channel a name and click Save.

+You can now attach this channel to any alert rule in Grafana.
+Test the configuration by sending a test notification from ntfy or by triggering a rule in Grafana’s Alerting UI.

 # Performance
 For more on performance, see the [`hpl`](https://github.com/robpellegrin/micro-cluster/tree/main/hpl) directory.